lararosekelley/dotfiles/.github/CONTRIBUTING.md

 Before you do anything, make sure you check the current list of [pull requests][4] to ensure you aren't duplicating anyone's work.
 Then, do the following:

-1. Fork the repository and make your changes in a git branch: `git checkout -b my-branch master`
+1. Fork the repository and make your changes in a git branch: `git checkout -b my-branch base-branch`
-2. Read and follow the [code style guidelines][#code-style].
+2. Read and follow the [code style guidelines](#code-style).
 3. Make sure your feature or fix doesn't break the project!
 Test thoroughly.
 4. Commit your changes, and be sure to leave a detailed commit message.
 5. Push your branch to your forked repo on GitHub: `git push origin my-branch`
 6. [Submit a pull request][3] and hold tight!
-7. If any changes are requested by the project maintainers, make them and follow this process again until the changes are merged.
+7. If any changes are requested by the project maintainers, make them and follow this process again until the changes are merged in.

 ### Code Style

 Please follow the coding style conventions detailed below:

-1. Variable names (except environment variables) should be lowercase
+1. Variable names should be lowercase, words separated with underscores (e.g. temp_string)
+2. Values being exported should be all uppercase (e.g. NODE_ENV)
-2. Always double-quote strings where applicable
+3. Always double-quote strings where you can
-3. Use bash as the only shell for testing; no others are supported
+4. Bash 4.x is the only shell that this repository supports; use it for testing

-Make sure you run the [shellcheck](https://github.com/koalaman/shellcheck) tool before submitting!
+5. Make sure you run the `shellcheck` tool on any scripts you create or edit

 [1]: mailto:tylucaskelley@gmail.com
 [2]: https://github.com/tylucaskelley/osx/issues/new